 If you regularly drive very long distances, some EVs may not be as suitable.
 Are the distances above enough for your needs?

 Costs: Electric vs Petrol

-But keep in mind that while the savings in running costs are clearly attractive, you are likely to pay more upfront to purchase an electric car than a comparable petrol car, even with government grants up to £3,000.
-In fact, the cost of a non-luxury electric car is around £27,000.
-While this is on par with the average cost of a medium-sized car in the UK, keep in mind that electric cars are typically smaller and the average cost of a small car in the UK is in the range of £12,000 to £17,000, which is noticeably less than the cost of an electric car.
+But keep in mind that while the savings in running costs are clearly attractive, you are likely to pay more upfront to purchase an electric car than a comparable petrol car, especially now that the government grants have expired.
+In fact, the cost of a non-luxury electric car is around £33,000.
+While this is on par with the average cost of a medium-sized car in the UK, keep in mind that electric cars are typically smaller and the average cost of a small car in the UK is closer to £20,000, which is noticeably less than the cost of an electric car.